yajirobee/logs/memo/database/2023-07-11-duckdb_code_reading.md

 related code: `src/include/duckdb/main/extension.hpp`

 ### Extension types
-- Function types are defined on [src/include/duckdb/function](https://github.com/duckdb/duckdb/tree/v0.9.0/src/include/duckdb/function)
+- Function types are defined on `src/include/duckdb/function`
 - Use `ExtensionUtil::RegisterFunction` to register function
   - It creates an object of `CreateFunctionInfo`

 #### Table function
+related code: `src/include/duckdb/function/table_function.hpp`

 - Create an instance of `TableFunction`
 - required fields are `function` and `bind`
   - `bind`: parse options and return `FunctionData` that stores parameters required to process scan